 A common example is the novice salesperson.
 She might be so eager to jump into the features or function of her product (we call this the resolution) that she skips the crucial step in establishing this trust and authority.
 She has not given her audience a reason to care.
 With a storytelling mindset, she won’t fall to pieces when the CEO asks her to pivot back and forth to answer impulsive questions.
 She won’t panic when her pitch is cut from 30 minutes to 5 (sound familiar?).
 She won’t see stone-faces or confusion when she faces multiple executives, from different departments, who each have varying objectives.
 Her story structure lets her ‘zig’ and ‘zag’ through the material, calmly addressing everyone’s needs as it comes.

-She’s now able to maintain a controlled dialog with her audience from start to finish.
+She’s now able to maintain a controlled dialogue with her audience from start to finish.
 She is believable, authentic, and relatable.

 A Primer: The Why, The What, and the How of Storytelling